panggd/DL4J/README.md

 # DL4J
-My bag of tricks for Deep Learning in Java
+My bag of tricks for DL4J with AWS